i-agrawal/machine-learning/README.md

 # machine-learning

 This repository aims to implement and explain basic concepts of machine learning.
 This repository is a work in progress and not claiming to be complete.
-The README in each folder will explain how each specific algorithm works while the actual implementation will be code and a Makefile provided to create the executable.
+The README in each folder will explain how each specific algorithm works while the actual implementation will be coded in c and a Makefile provided to create the executable.

 Please note that the programs and implementations are by no means highly